-Well, firstly, you need to be very careful and watch how a cat and a guinea pig behaves when you introduce them to each other.
+Firstly, you need to be very careful and watch how a cat and a guinea pig behave when you introduce them to each other.

 When you introduce them, you need to protect the guinea pig while slowly introducing the cat to the guinea pig.
 The guinea pig is the sacred animal in this situation and you need to assure him that they are not in danger.

 Furthermore, you need to watch the cat’s reactions as they might be a little violent.
 If the cat is scratching or trying to bite the little pig, separate them and try to create some boundaries for both of them to slowly make them bond.

 Cats are smart pets, and they can fool you very easily.
 Sometimes they might seem very friendly and one time they might become very dangerous.